haruair/haruair.github.io/content/blog/2017/setup-hugo-blog-on-github-pages-with-travis-ci.md

 ## Create a `.travis.yml` file

-I do love pre-config.
+I do love pre-config file.
 The config is [here](https://github.com/haruair/haruair.github.io/blob/code/.travis.yml).
 This config need to update as own details.